 Strong Cleaning, Solid Value

 The Roomba 870 is a few years old, but continues to be a strong robot vacuum cleaner.
 While it does lack WiFi connectivity, the Roomba 870 is packed with features including scheduling, automatic recharging, AeroForce cleaning (5x air flow), HEPA filter, and more.
-If you can find the Roomba 870 for less than $500 it’s a solid deal, otherwise, you’re probably better off with the Roomba 890.
+If you can find the Roomba 870 on sale, it’s a worth checking out, otherwise, you’re probably better off with the Roomba 890.

 Derek Hales is the Editor-in-Chief and Founder of ModernCastle.com.
 He is a passionate perfectionist when it comes to testing and reviewing products for the home.
 When he is not testing new products, Derek enjoys golf, tennis, and PC gaming.
 Derek lives in Phoenix, Arizona, with his wife, Samantha, and poodle, Tibbers.